FAQ

 Our standard service will print exactly what you send.
 If you want to drop out a color, it should be done before the design is uploaded.
 For instance, if you are printing on a black shirt you can remove all black in the design file to let the color of the shirt become part of the design.
 As an additional service our art department can knockout colors for you.
 Email info@tprnt.com for more information on this service.

-Contact About Us FAQ Terms Of Use
+Contact Terms Of Use

-© 2019 Print Promowear, LLC
+© 2023 Print Promowear, LLC